 “A good tattoo will be placed correctly on the body, will have the right proportions, and will flatter the body shape,” adds Shasho.

 Blackwork tattoos are done with heavy amounts of black ink.
-Elements of this style of tattoo include thick outlines; intense shading; and large, filled-in, black areas.
-While blackwork tattoos may sound heavy, they can actually create bold but delicate tattoos.
-There are a variety of styles within the realm of blackwork tattoos—some artists prefer heavy grey shading, some prefer crisp, all-black designs—so it’s best to find an artist whose portfolio you like and book your appointment with them.
-This is especially important with blackwork tattoos, as the slightest over-reach in design, such as a line that’s too think or an area that’s too filled-in, can completely change the feel of the tattoo.
+Elements of this style of tattoo include thick outlines, intense shading, and large, filled-in, black areas.
+While blackwork tattoos may sound heavy, they can actually create boldly delicate moments, as well.
+There are a variety of styles within the realm of blackwork tattoos—some artists prefer heavy gray shading, some prefer crisp, all-black designs—so it’s best to find an artist whose portfolio you like and book your appointment with them.
+This is especially important with blackwork tattoos, as the slightest over-reach in design, such as a line that’s too thick or an area that’s too filled-in, can completely change the feel of the tattoo.

 American Traditional Tattoos

-The style is also called old school, Americana, or Western Style, and is composed of simple, clean designs with heavily saturated colors and images such as animal heads, roses, pin-ups, ships, and other military-related designs, says Tyler Nealeigh of Black Lotus Tattooers in Gilbert, AZ.
-They also tend to have bold black outlines and heavy but minimal black shading, and Nealeigh says its such a common tattoo style because of its timeless designs.
+The style is also called old school, Americana, or Western style, and is composed of simple, clean designs with heavily saturated colors and images such as animal heads, roses, pin-ups, ships, and other military-related designs, says Tyler Nealeigh of Black Lotus Tattooers in Gilbert, AZ.
+These tattoos also tend to have bold black outlines and heavy but minimal black shading, and Nealeigh says it's such a common style because of its timeless designs.